China says willing to buy EU bonds amid worsening crisis

 He added that Beijing hopes the euro zone can "balance" fiscal austerity and economic stimulus measures.

-Merkel said the euro zone had an "absolute political will" to stabilize the single currency.
+Merkel said the euro zone had an "absolute political will" to stabilise the single currency.

 "The crisis is not yet over.
 But if you look carefully, we have seen an enormous number of changes.
 Many countries have undertaken reforms and are in the process of implementing them," she said.